n2cholas/n2cholas.github.io/_posts/2021-02-16-groupby-from-scratch.md

 </pre>
 </div>

+I'm not sure how this is implemented under the hood, but (spoiler alert!) the timings below indicate the time complexity is $O(n)$.

 ## Timings

-The timings below were measured in Python 3.8.5 on an Intel i5-8265U CPU @ 1.60GHz with 8gb of RAM on Ubuntu 20.04.
+The timings were measured in Python 3.8.5 on an Intel i5-8265U CPU @ 1.60GHz with 8gb of RAM on Ubuntu 20.04.
 For a baseline, below are timings of the implementations provided in Jake's blog post:

 ![](/assets/images/posts/groupby/original_timings.svg#center)

 The colored bands around the lines are 95% confidence intervals (for most of the implementations it's invisible).
 Notice both axes are log.
 As shown in Jake's post, the Pandas implementation really starts to shine as we increase the dataset size.
-At smaller sizes, the numpy-based implementations all do well, with the pure-numpy (i.e. no Python `dict`s or `list`s) pulling ahead.
+At smaller sizes, the NumPy-based implementations all do well, with the pure-NumPy (i.e. no Python `dict`s or `list`s) pulling ahead.
-Masking slows down significantly with larger group sizes: at every itation of the masking loop (which is 1 per unique key), we have to evaluate a boolean mask for the entire dataset, which gets expensive.
+Masking slows down significantly with larger group sizes: at every iteration of the masking loop (which is 1 per unique key), we have to evaluate a boolean mask for the entire dataset, which gets expensive.